hrwilly/ma415-final-project/content/about.md

 This is a website for the final project for MA[46]15 Data Science with R by Team TEAMNAME.
 The members of this team are below.

+## Maysen Pagan

+Maysen is a senior from California majoring in Statistics and minoring in Computer Science.

 ## Luis Iberico

 Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.